Healthy Balance

 Mail in the Tick

 The growth of the tick population plus the rise in tick-borne illness have health officials paying extra attention, too.
-This year the Virginia Department of Health is asking people who’ve been bitten by a tick to take a quick online survey, and then mail them the tick.
+The Virginia Department of Health is asking people who’ve been bitten by a tick to take a quick online survey, and then mail them the tick.
 They will use this information to better understand where in Virginia certain tick species can be found, as well as which species are biting people.

 Tick-Borne Illnesses